SolaceProducts/event-management-agent/README.md

 categories according to the deployment mode.

 * Testing the Event Management Agent as standalone service (stand-alone deployment).
-* Testing the end-to-end flow in Solace Console connected mode (From the frontend to the Event Portal, then to the Event Management Agent)
+* Testing the end-to-end flow in Cloud Console connected mode (From the frontend to the Event Portal, then to the Event Management Agent)

 ### Testing the Event Management Agent in Standalone Mode